pfheatwole/thesis/source/paraglider_components.rst

 during braking maneuvers.
 Because the line geometry was not a focus for this project, an approximation is used instead.

-First, observe that for a typical elliptical arc, as brakes are progressively applied the deflections will start near the middle and radiate towards the wing root and tip as the brake magnitude is increased.
-For small brake inputs the deflections are zero near the wing root and tip, but eventually even those sections experience deflections.
+First, observe that as brakes are progressively applied the deflections will typically start near the middle and radiate towards the wing root and tip as the brake magnitude is increased.
+For small brake inputs the deflections are zero near the wing root and tip, but for large brake inputs even those sections experience deflections.

 To approximate this behavior, start by assuming the deflection distances from each individual brake input are symmetric around some peak near the middle of